International Bonds

 What Does Vanguard Say About International Bonds?

 International bonds benefit when interest rates in foreign countries fall faster than in the US.
-It seems verboten to talk about this in the Boglehead Forum since 2021.
+However, since 2021, discussing this has been forbidden in the Boglehead Forum.

 Meanwhile, Vanguard quietly retested its case in May of 2023.
-Their original white paper on the topic of international bonds is no longer on the internet, but google it and find that Vanguard still supports international bonds.
+Their original white paper on international bonds is no longer on the internet, but I googled it and found that Vanguard still supports international bonds.
 In (Re)validating the case for international bonds, they say, “an investor with an allocation to international bonds benefits from diversified exposure to more securities (7,000 plus), yield curves, countries (40 plus), and macroeconomic regimes.”
 They say they don’t believe in diversification for diversification’s sake and point out that they don’t invest in junk bonds.

 Should You Add International Bonds to Your 3 Fund Portfolio?